stamourv/recipes/lentils-and-brown-rice.md

 * Put everything in the rice cooker.
 Putting rice and lentils last makes it easier to stir things well.
 * Turn the rice cooker on.
 Wait until it's done.
 That's it.
+  In mine, it takes about an hour.

 ## Notes

 * Fills my rice cooker completely.
 More would make a mess.
 You may want to adapt for different-sized rice cookers.
+* In my rice cooker, at least, this takes a lot longer than the equivalent amount of rice.
+It could be that I'm adding too much water here.
+More experimentation is needed, but this version is fine; it just takes a while (but that's passive time).
 * I've read about people starting by heating the oil in the bottom of the rice cooker first, then browning the garlic, then adding the rest of the ingredients.
 That sounds delicious and definitely worth trying.